-Loans that are qualified mortgages under the general definition may not have negative amortization, interest-only payments, balloon payments, or terms exceeding 30 years.
-A qualified mortgage for loans greater than or equal to \$100,000 may not have points and fees paid by the consumer that exceed 3 percent of the total loan amount (although certain "bona fide discount points" are excluded for certain loans with pricing within prescribed ranges of APOR - the average prime offer rate).
+Loans that are qualified mortgages under the general qualified mortgage definition must provide for regular periodic payments that are substantially equal (except for the effect that any interest rate change after consummation has on the payment in the case of an adjustable-rate or step-rate mortgage) and may not have negative amortization, interest-only payments, balloon payments, or terms exceeding 30 years.
+A qualified mortgage for loans greater than or equal to \$100,000 (indexed for inflation) may not have points and fees paid by the consumer that exceed 3 percent of the total loan amount (although certain "bona fide discount points" are excluded for certain loans with pricing within prescribed ranges of APOR - the average prime offer rate).
 The rule provides guidance on calculating points and fees and thresholds for smaller loans.
+The rule also requires that the creditor underwrite the loan (taking into account monthly payments for mortgage-related obligations) using the maximum interest rate that will apply in the first five years after the date on which the first periodic payment is due.